 Researchers from the life sciences section are also not much behind.
 Gunilla Karlsson Hedestam, a researcher from the Karolinska Institutet of Sweden, received a grant.
 Her research will focus on gene diversity, exploring why people respond differently to infections and vaccinations.
 Salvador Aznar Benitah from the Institute for Research in Biomedicine in Barcelona has won funding to investigate the mechanisms of metastases and the effects of diet on metastases.
 In the physical sciences, Marc-André Gutscher at the CNRS, IUEM Plouzané received an award to examine whether the fiber-optic communication cable networks that crisscross our seafloor can predict earthquakes.

-These are just few examples of the researchers who received this grant, while there are many more in the list.
+These are just a few examples of researchers who received this grant; there are many more in the list.
 The generous funding offered by the ERC is a great opportunity for researchers from anywhere in the world to pursue ambitious projects.
-Time has to tell us how far the researchers can utilize this opportunity.
+Only time will tell how far the researchers can utilize this opportunity.

 What do you think of this announcement of ERC?
 Please let us know your thoughts in the comments section below.